findkit/findkit/packages/docs/docs/ui/api/params.md

 _New in v0.15.0_

-Skip the search and always return an empty reponse.
+Skip the search and always return an empty response.
 Can be used to optimize the search request when visually hiding some of the groups.